pallets/werkzeug/index.rst

 A Strong Foundation
 -------------------

-Werkzeug is the base of frameworks such as `Flask`_, `tipfy`_  and many more, as well as in house frameworks developed for commercial products and websites.
+Werkzeug is the base of frameworks such as `Flask`_ and more, as well as in house frameworks developed for commercial products and websites.

 What other people say
 ---------------------